 The wavelet transform was also used with the Gated Recurrent Unit (GRU) neural network.
-Biazon and Bianchi (2020)20 developed the DWT Gated Recurrent Unit Network model (DWT-GRU) for stock exchange data.
+[21] developed the DWT Gated Recurrent Unit Network model (DWT-GRU) for stock exchange data.
 The DWT-GRU consisted of combining the DWT's denoising and decomposition capacity with pre-processed data to be trained by an RNN based primarily on the Gated Recurrent Unit Neural Network (GRUNN).
-The wavelet preprocessing significantly improved the results of both LSTM and GRU networks (Arévalo et al., 2018)21.
-Lastly, the Optimized Gated Recurrent Unit (OGRU) is the latest modification of the GRU was done by Wang et al. (2018)22 to augment the learning and structure of the GRU and preventing present forgetting information hindering the update gate.
-The GRU significantly performed better that the GRU in both univariate and multivariate time series.
+The wavelet preprocessing significantly improved the results of both LSTM and GRU networks [22].
+Lastly, the Optimized Gated Recurrent Unit (OGRU) is the latest modification of the GRU was done by [23] to augment the learning and structure of the GRU and preventing present forgetting information hindering the update gate.
+The OGRU significantly performed better than the GRU in both univariate and multivariate time series.
 In this study, the same model will be used in conjunction with the wavelet transform and a scaled mean AC time lag, while altering the activation functions.